BetweenWalls/PD2-Singleplayer/README.md

 * safely remove socketed gems/runes/jewels with Hel Rune
 * set the number of sockets with runes #1-6 based on the number of the rune used
 * roll specific corruption modifiers with Angelic Orb and a rune: runes #1-10 are for low-tier mods, runes #11-20 are for mid-tier mods, and runes #21-30 are for high-tier mods

+After getting whatever items you want via the "testing" modpack or other modifications, simply run the original **PlugY.exe** file to make the game run normally.
+The original game files aren't changed so you can experiment with text mods like this without fear of messing something up.

 If you've made your own PD2 modpack and would like it to be available here, I'd be glad to add it.